UKCloud/documentation/articles/vmware/vmw-faq.md

 Finally, each region has a number of distinct hardware zones.
 For customers looking to architect against mass hardware failures.
 Zones can be utilised to provide additional confidence in your ability to tolerate outages.
 For example, you can load-balance across two zones to ensure that your service stays online in the event of an unlikely outage.

-In some rare failure scenarios (such as DDoS or Split Brain) the availability of the cloud platform at both our sites may be effected.
+In some rare failure scenarios (such as DDoS or Split Brain) the availability of the cloud platform at both our sites may be affected.
 These scenarios can be mitigated by deploying across multiple cloud providers.

 ## Billing and legal